 The Company considers all highly liquid investments purchased with an original maturity of three months or less at the time of purchase to be cash equivalents.
-As of December 31, 2013 and 2014, the Company had \$35,684 thousand and \$39,619 thousand of cash equivalents, respectively, in US dollar denominated time deposits with original maturities of less than three months.
-As of December 31, 2013 and 2014, cash, including time deposits in the amount of \$105,500 thousand and \$130,000 thousand, respectively, had been pledged as collateral for short term debts which would be released within one year and are therefore excluded from cash and cash equivalents for purposes of the consolidated statements of cash flows.
+As of December 31, 2014 and 2015, the Company had \$39,619 thousand and \$5,918 thousand of cash equivalents, respectively, in Chinese Renminbi, New Taiwan dollar (NT\$) and US dollar denominated time deposits with original maturities of less than three months.
+As of December 31, 2014 and 2015, cash and time deposits in the amount of \$130,000 thousand and \$180,000 thousand, respectively, had been pledged as collateral for short term debts which would be released within one year and are therefore excluded from cash and cash equivalents for purposes of the consolidated statements of cash flows.